Simulation-Software-Engineering/homepage/docs/course-information.md

 ## Content of the course

 The course is about simulation software.
-More precisely, we discuss the software tools used to ensure good software engineering for open-source simulation software such as preCICE, DuMUX, TRILINOS, or FEniCS.
+More precisely, we discuss the software tools used to ensure good software engineering for open-source simulation software such as FEniCS, PETSc, TRILINOS, DuMuX, preCICE, or SU2.
 This is not a course focused on programming and programming paradigms, but on the techniques and the correspnding tools.
 Some examples are version control (Git, GitHub, GitLab), virtualization/containerization (Docker), continuous integration (GitHub Actions, GitLab CI), or documentation  (Jekyll, mkdocs, sphinx).

 ## Target audience